 Study Space in the Law Library

 The Law Library offers many study areas that have access to technology.
-In addition to wired study carrels and a student computer labs, two thirds of the Law Library currently enjoys wireless coverage for students with laptops.
+In addition to wired study carrels and a student computer lab, wireless coverage is available throughout the library.

 The Law Library has nearly 300 seating options throughout the library, including study carrels, work spaces, soft seating, and a formal Reading Room.
-These seats are available on a first come/first served basis and provide networking and electricity for mobile computing devices.
+These seats are available on a first come/first served basis and many provide networking and electricity for mobile computing devices.

 Group Study Rooms

-The Law Library has 17 group study rooms for use by law students.
+The Law Library has 27 group study rooms for use by Georgia State Law students.
 Students in groups of two or more may reserve study rooms on a first come/first served basis.
-All study rooms contain wired tables and several of the study rooms have technology for viewing audio visual materials.
+All study rooms contain wired tables and dry-erase boards and five of the study rooms (530-533 and 537) have technology for viewing audio visual materials.
 Most study rooms seat up to 6 people.
 Rooms 537 and 603 can seat up to 10 people.

-Law students can make group study reservations at the Circulation Desk or using the online booking system.
+Law students can make group study reservations using the online booking system.
 Be sure to include all group member names in your reservation.